What do student Bigs do?

 This volunteer opportunity is open to students from all Butler County high schools and from colleges!

 - Student Bigs must be in 9th grade or above starting in the 2022-2023 academic year

-- Students Bigs must be able to commit to one hour per week for the entire academic year; programs don't meet during the summer or holiday breaks
+- Students Bigs must be able to commit to 90 minutes per week for the entire academic year; programs don't meet during the summer or holiday breaks

-- For on-site mentoring, Student Bigs must have access to transportation to and from the mentoring site
+- Student Bigs must have access to transportation to and from the mentoring site

 How do I learn more or sign up?